delesposte/delesposte/README.md

 ### Hi there, I'm Flávio Delesposte! 👋

+I am a brazilian software engineer and entrepreneur.
+I have been learning and using a lot of technologies and languages to build software since 2010.

+## 💻 Skills & Proficiency
-I have more than 10 years of career in the IT field and it provided me experiences such as:
+More than 10 years of career in the IT field provided me experiences such as:

 - Consulting in systems development;
 - Project leadership;